 Holacracy Holacracy = An organizational governance system developed by Brian Robertson through incremental testing in his software company Ternary Software, in the early 2000's.
 Holacracy was influenced by many methods such as agile software development, Getting Things Done®, Sociocracy, and several others.
 Some critics from sociocracy assert that Holacracy is simply a re-branding of Sociocracy, and point to the re-introduction of hierarchical elements within the process.
 All the rules of Holacracy are clearly laid out in a document, the Holacracy Constitution.

+How It Works Distributed Authority Holacracy is a distributed authority system – a set of “rules of the game” that bake empowerment into the core of the organization.
+Unlike conventional top-down or progressive bottom-up approaches, it integrates the benefits of both without relying on parental heroic leaders.
 Inside GitHub's Super-Lean Management Strategy Imagine you could run a company on autopilot: no tier of “managers,” just people creating value by doing what they love and letting the rest fall into place.
 How much money would you save by eliminating all that bureaucracy?
 How much faster could you move?
 How much conflict could you erase?

 Holacracy - Flattening the Organization Structure and Busting Bureaucracy Zappos has been using Holacracy for quite some time now, but our experiences with it have been largely shrouded in mystery to the outside world.
 What better way to know about what is happening in Zappos with regards to Holacracy and Self-Organization than for us to share that with you ourselves?
 We will be providing you with insight into our own successes and struggles and tips we share with employees in the hopes that this information will help others more effectively transition to a self-managed, self-organized company structure.
 Holacracy at Zappos